Working Papers

 This Version: Dec 2025

 Abstract Counterfactual analysis is central to education market design and provides a foundation for credible policy recommendations.
 We develop a novel methodology for counterfactual analysis in Gale-Shapley deferred-acceptance (DA) assignment mechanisms under a weaker set of assumptions than those typically imposed in existing empirical works.
 Instead of fully specifying utility functions or students’ beliefs about admission probabilities, we rely on interpretable restrictions on behavior that yield an incomplete but flexible model of preferences.
 We address the core challenge that partial identification poses for counterfactual analysis by showing that sharp bounds on counterfactual stable matching outcomes can be computed efficiently through a combination of algorithmic techniques and integer programming.
-We illustrate the methodology by evaluating policies aimed at increasing female enrollment in STEM fields in Chile. - A Generalized Control Function Approach to Production Function Estimation (with Ulrich Doraszelski)
+We illustrate the methodology by evaluating policies aimed at increasing female enrollment in STEM fields in Chile. - Identification and Counterfactual Analysis in Incomplete Models with Support and Moment Restrictions

 This Version: Dec 2025